Alejandro Mayorkas

-Mayorkas was a member of the presidential transition team for Barack Obama before he assumed office in January 2009, where he led the team responsible for the U.S. Department of Justice's Criminal Division.
-Mayorkas was appointed by President Obama as the director of U.S. Citizenship and Immigration Services (USCIS).
-On May 20, 2009, the nomination was received by the Senate; on August 7, 2009, the nomination was confirmed by the Senate by voice vote.
-As USCIS director, Mayorkas led United States citizenship through management efficiencies and fiscal responsibility, and safeguarded the integrity of the immigration system.
-He implemented the Deferred Action for Childhood Arrivals (DACA) process in sixty days.
-He led U.S. government efforts to rescue orphaned children following the January 2010 earthquake in Haiti and led the advancement of a crime victims unit that, for the first time, resulted in the ability of the agency to administer the statutory maximum number of visas to victims of crime.
+Mayorkas was born in Havana, Cuba.
+Shortly after the Cuban Revolution, his family fled to Florida and later settled in California.
+He graduated from UC Berkeley in history with honors, subsequently earning his J.D. from Loyola Marymount University.
+After law school, Mayorkas worked as an assistant United States attorney and as the United States attorney for the Central District of California in Los Angeles from 1998 to 2001.
+In 2009, Mayorkas was a member of the presidential transition team for Barack Obama, leading the team responsible for the U.S. Department of Justice's Criminal Division.
+He was appointed by President Obama as the director of U.S. Citizenship and Immigration Services.
+As USCIS director, Mayorkas implemented the Deferred Action for Childhood Arrivals (DACA) process in 60 days.
+He led U.S. government efforts to rescue orphaned children following the January 2010 earthquake in Haiti, and led the advancement of a crime victims unit that, for the first time, made it possible for the agency to issue the statutory maximum number of visas to victims of crime.